SerialNo25/TheSpatialLooper/README.md

 4. Spatial Looper is ready to run

 ## Usage
-A user guide for Spatial Looper can be found on the Spatial Looper YouTube Channel: TODO: Add Link
+A user guide for Spatial Looper can be found on the [SpatialLooper YouTube Channel](https://www.youtube.com/@spatiallooper)